AdobeDocs/learning-manager.en/help/migrated/administrators/getting-started.md

 ### Assign roles {#assignroles}

 After the users are added to Learning Manager, Administrator can start assigning Author, Administrator or Integration Admin roles to the users as per the organization requirements.
-To assign roles to users, in the Administrator login, you can click **Users**  on the left pane, select the checkbox against each user name, and click **Actions **drop-down to choose the role you want to assign.
+To assign roles to users, in the Administrator login, you can click **[!UICONTROL Users]**  on the left pane, select the checkbox against each user name, and click **[!UICONTROL Actions]** drop-down to choose the role you want to assign.
 Manager roles are assigned to users by Adobe Learning Manager based on the roles/privileges mentioned by your organization in the CSV file.
 You can also change the roles of users as Managers using the Edit users workflow.
 Refer to [Add users Help](feature-summary/add-users-user-groups.md) for more information.

 ### Notification templates {#notificationtemplates}